 The Master Trust is exposed to changes in equity prices in Canadian, US, and EAFE markets.
-Equities, including equity pooled funds, comprise 57.35% (2018 - 53.43%) of the fair value of the Master Trust's total investments.
+Equities, including equity pooled funds, comprise 60.12% (2020 - 57.27%) of the fair value of the Master Trust's total investments.
 Individual stock holdings are diversified by geography, industry type and corporate entity.
-No one investee or related group of investees represents greater than 10% of the fair value of the Master Trust's total investment portfolio.
-As well, no one holding represents more than 10% of the voting shares of any corporation.
-Investments in pooled funds do not exceed 10% of the fair value of that fund.
+No one investee or related group of investees represents greater than 10% of the fair value of the Master Trust's total investments in pooled funds do not exceed 10% of the fair value of that fund.